 If you and your partner have been together for ages, it might seem like the worst thought ever to have to go back to being single.
 Maybe you’re not even sure if you love your partner anymore, but rather than put yourself back into the single ring, you plan to stick it out with your partner for a while more and hope and wish and pray that things turn around.
-Maybe they will turn around… but maybe they won’t.
-If you are constantly fighting with your SO about big things — like fidelity, money, marriage, life goals, jealously, and the like — now might be the right time to examine whether the relationship is truly working.
+Maybe they will turn around, but maybe they won’t.
+If you are constantly fighting with your partner about big things — like fidelity, money, marriage, life goals, jealously, and the like — now might be the right time to examine whether the relationship is truly working.
 If it isn’t, it might be better to cut ties sooner than later.

 1. One Partner Is Regularly Dishonest

 Honesty is so important in a relationship, but I’m sure I don’t need to tell you that twice.
 Of course, there will be white lies here and there (i.e., “That new haircut looks great, babe”), but for the most part couples should strive to be open and honest with one another.
 If you and your partner are regularly fighting because one of you is dishonest when it comes to the big things — like where you spent the night — signs could be pointing towards a breakup.

 "Relationships thrive when there is cooperation, and a mutual exchange of curiosity and admiration," relationship coach Sara Russell tells Bustle.
 "If someone is acting unilaterally, and so focused on themselves that they can’t also take into account your experience and feelings, you may consider why you are in the relationship, and if staying is worth it."

 2. You Want Different Things From The Relationship